franchsli/SignSpeak/README.md

 - Implement multiline text in video_translation.
-  - Implement a method to return the coordinates for the Y axis for the given text (just like the _get_translation_x_coordinate method)
+  - Implement a method to return the coordinates for the Y axis for the given text (just like the _get_translation_x_coordinate method) Try using bounding box 1 and 3 indexes.
 - **Don't** forget deleting the testing data in translator.py (60 - 62).
 - Think about model switching in translations
   (whether if letters or words model should be used in the current video translation).